-The Veterinary Council of Ireland (the Veterinary Council) is the relevant competent authority for veterinary surgeons in Ireland.
+The Veterinary Council of Ireland is the relevant competent authority for veterinary surgeons in Ireland.
 It is a legal requirement for all veterinary surgeons who wish to practise in Ireland to register first with the Veterinary Council.

-It is a legal requirement that veterinary surgeons must register with the Veterinary Council to obtain a licence to practise veterinary medicine before engaging in any type of veterinary work in Ireland.
+It is a legal requirement that veterinary surgeons must register with the Veterinary Council to obtain a licence to engage in veterinary services before engaging in any type of veterinary work in Ireland.

 A veterinary surgeon is required under law to register with the Veterinary Council before opening a veterinary practice in Ireland.
 Every registered person who practises veterinary medicine shall do so only at a premises which is registered with the Council.